brettferdosi/grayscale/README.md

 **Optional: open at login**

 Automatically open grayscale at login by following Apple's instructions [here](https://support.apple.com/guide/mac-help/open-items-automatically-when-you-log-in-mh15189/mac) (add grayscale to the list in System Preferences > Users & Groups > Login Items).

-## Using grayscale

-Left click the menu bar icon to toggle the system grayscale filter.
-Right click the menu bar icon to access the application's menu.
-From the menu, select Set Keyboard Shortcut then click on the Record Shortcut button to set a global keyboard shortcut for toggling the filter.

-## Troubleshooting

-This app uses reverse-engineered private frameworks to toggle the grayscale filter (see `Sources/Bridge.h` for details).
-If you notice any abnormal behavior, please open an issue with as much information as possible, and I will do my best to fix it.
-If grayscale toggling via the app stops working, you may be able to get it working again by manually toggling the grayscale filter once in System Preferences > Accessibility > Display > Color Filters.